snackk/arch-config-files/zsh/README.md

 ### Snackster Theme

-My zsh theme is based on [agnoster](https://github.com/agnoster/agnoster-zsh-theme).
-You'll need to install a few things in order to run it properly, you can find these dependencies on the *agnoster*.
+My zsh theme is based on *agnoster*.
+You'll need to install a few things in order to run it properly, you can find these dependencies on the [agnoster page](https://github.com/agnoster/agnoster-zsh-theme).

   Written by [@snackk](https://github.com/snackk)